 "I worry that some connections could take years if the building owners don’t come forward."

-Though the outside infrastructure is currently being installed successfully, Openreach needs permission from the owner of the building to go in and place the technology inside.
+Though the outside infrastructure can be installed, Openreach needs permission from the owner of the building to go in and place the technology inside.

 This requires an effort to engage with 10,000 premises across London's centre, and has led to Openreach workers having to physically track down landlords to try and gain permission for the important work.